oleh-rohalskyi/rosa-engine/docs/be.env.md

 - `--db_mock=use,update` update mocks from db, and use it.
 - `--secret=` set custom secret for auth, if not seted server will automaticaly generate ~random hash.
 - `--role=` set custom role fore a user, if role not exist will be setted `guest`.
+- `--port=` port default is 3001.

+Programmatical on start hook second argument can resive env params by `config.development` or alis 'config.d`.

 ## Front End 2.0